IvanWilli/DemoKin/README.md

 ## Get involved!

 `DemoKin` is under constant development.
-If you’re interested in contributing, please get in touch, create an issue, or submit a pull request.
+If you’re interested in contributing, please get in touch, create an [issue](https://github.com/IvanWilli/DemoKin/issues), or submit a pull request.
 We look forward to hearing from you!

-## References

-Caswell, H. (2019).
-The formal demography of kinship: A matrix formulation.
-Demographic Research, 41, 679-712.

-Caswell, H. (2020).
-The formal demography of kinship II: Multistate models, parity, and sibship.
-Demographic Research, 42, 1097-1144.

-Caswell, H. & Song, X. (2021).
-The formal demography of kinship III:
-Kinship dynamics with time-varying demographic rates.
-Demographic Research, 45, 517-546.

-Caswell, H. & Song, X. (2022).
-The formal demography of kinship IV:
-Two-sex models and their approximations.
-Demographic Research, 47, 359-396.

 ## License